 As increasing numbers of therapeutic options become available to treat the underlying cause of SMA - it is imperative that clinicians, patient advocacy groups, professional organizations, and the community at large diligently work together to promote education and awareness to significantly reduce diagnostic delay in SMA (Glascock, 2018).
-As a leading genetic cause of death in infants, the diagnosis of SMA, especially type I, is a medical emergency.
-In infants with SMA type I, the onset of irreversible denervation occurs within the first 3 months of life with loss of 90% of motor units occurring within 6 months of age (Swoboda et al., 2005).
-This has been further supported by both, preclinical studies and clinical trials which have shown that early introduction of a therapy (at < 12 weeks of disease duration); ideally, soon after symptoms' onset and most optimally, presymptomatically (Finkel et al., 2017, De

-Vivo 2017; De Vivo et al., 2019), dramatically alters survival and other important outcomes such as respiratory and motor function.
+It is important that treatments are administered early to minimize the loss of motor neurons.
+As a leading genetic cause of death in infants, the diagnosis of SMA, especially type 1, is a medical emergency.
+In infants with SMA type 1, the onset of irreversible denervation occurs within the first 3 months of life with loss of 90% of motor units (motor neuron and surrounding muscle fibers) occurring within 6 months of age (Swoboda et al., 2005).
+This has been further supported by both, preclinical studies and clinical trials which have shown that early introduction of a therapy (at < 12 weeks of disease duration); ideally, soon after symptoms' onset and most optimally, presymptomatically (Finkel et al., 2017, De Vivo 2017; De Vivo et al., 2019; Nishio et al., 2023), dramatically alters survival and other important outcomes such as respiratory and motor function.

 In 2018, SMA was added to the list of conditions on the recommended uniform screening panel (RUSP), which includes conditions recommended for screening at birth.
 This was an important step toward shortening the diagnostic journey in SMA and improving outcomes and quality of life.
-As of June 2021, 38 states are screening for SMA with 85% of newborns in the US screened at birth (refer to the Cure SMA website: https://www.curesma.org/newborn-screening-for-sma/).
+As of January 2024, all 50 states are screening for SMA with 100% of newborns in the US screened at birth (refer to the Cure SMA website on Newborn Screening for SMA).
+However, even in states in which SMA has been added to the panel, Cure SMA encourages providers to remain watchful, as approximately 3% to 5% of individuals with SMA will not be identified by newborn screening due to SMN1 point mutations.
 For a review of the "Treatment Algorithm for Infants Diagnosed with Spinal Muscular Atrophy through Newborn Screening", please see Glascock et al., 2020.

-To promote reduction of diagnostic delays, Cure SMA launched SMArt Moves, a disease awareness and educational campaign to empower parents, pediatricians, and other health care professionals to promptly recognize and diagnose the early signs of SMA.
+To promote reduction of diagnostic delays, Cure SMA launched SMArt Moves, a disease awareness and educational campaign to empower parents, pediatricians, and other health care professionals (HCPs) to promptly recognize and diagnose the early signs of SMA.
 Central to SMArt Moves are resources dedicated to HCPs that detail current diagnostic criteria, educational resources, and treatment options and protocols.
 In addition, parents also have access to an easy-to-use website that encourages them to trust their instincts if they suspect a motor delay, because missed milestones may be a sign of a serious medical condition like SMA.
 On the site, parents can review the early signs of motor delays, watch instructional videos, and download a checklist including the hallmark signs of SMA to share with their doctor and help address their concerns.
 Learn more at https://smartmoves.curesma.org/.